ngs-docs/2021-GGG298/Week9-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 squeue -p bmh
 ```

-These will help you figure out what resources are being used so you can figure out which are free.
+These will show you what resources are being used so you can figure out which are free.